ono-midori/ono-midori.github.io/techs/cppmo.md

 ### Non-Sequentially Consistent Memory Orderings

 Probably the biggest issue outside the nice sequentially consistent world is the fact that *there's no longer a single global order of events*.
-This means that different threas can see different views of the same operations, and you must throw away any mental model you have of operations from different threads neatly interleaved one after the other.
+This means that different threads can see different views of the same operations, and you must throw away any mental model you have of operations from different threads neatly interleaved one after the other.
 Not only do you have to account for things happening truly concurrently, but *threads don't have to agree on the order of events*.
 It's not just that the compiler can reorder the instructions.
 Even if the threads are running the same bit of code, they can disagree on the order of events caused by operations in other threads in the absence of explicit ordering constraints, because the different CPU caches and internal buffers can hold different values for the same memory.
 It's so important I'll say it again: *threads don't have to agree on the order of events*.

-You also have to throw out mental models based on the idea of the compiler or processor reordering the instructions. *In the absence of other ordering constraints, the only requirement is that all threads agree on the modification order of each individual variables.* Operations on distinct variables can appear in different orders on different threads, provided the values seen are consistent with any additional ordering constaints imposed.
+You also have to throw out mental models based on the idea of the compiler or processor reordering the instructions. *In the absence of other ordering constraints, the only requirement is that all threads agree on the modification order of each individual variables.* Operations on distinct variables can appear in different orders on different threads, provided the values seen are consistent with any additional ordering constraints imposed.

 ### Relaxed Ordering

 Operations on atomic types performed with relaxed ordering don't participate in synchronizes-with relationships.
 Operations on the same variable within a single thread still obey happens-before relationships, but there is almost no requirement on ordering relative to other threads.
-The only requirement is that accesses to a single atomic variable from the same thread can't be reordered; onace a given thread has seen a particular value of an atomic variable, a subsequent read by that thread can't retrieve an earlier value of the variable.
+The only requirement is that accesses to a single atomic variable from the same thread can't be reordered; once a given thread has seen a particular value of an atomic variable, a subsequent read by that thread can't retrieve an earlier value of the variable.
 Without any additional synchronization, the modification order of each variable is the only thing shared between threads that are using `memory_order_relaxed`.

 To demonstrate just how relaxed your relaxed operations can be, you need only two threads, as shown in the following listing.